REBELinBLUE/deployer/README.md

 ErrorException (E_ERROR) file_get_contents(/var/www/deployer/public/build/rev-manifest.json): failed to open stream: No such file or directory
 ```

-it means you are not using a production build you either need to checkout the `release` branch or a specific release, or install the additional development dependencies
+it means you are not using a production build.
+You either need to checkout the `release` branch or a specific release, or install the additional development dependencies

 ```shell
 $ composer install